mheap/nexmo-developer/_documentation/en/client-sdk/in-app-voice/getting-started/receive-phone-call/ios.md

 ## Conclusion

 Congratulations!
-You have implemented your first Phone to App Voice application with the Nexmo Client SDK for iOS.
+You have implemented your first Phone to App Voice application with the Client SDK for iOS.

 Run the app on a simulator, and with another device call the nexmo Number you linked.
 Then, see that you can answer, reject and hangup a call received on the phone number associated with your Nexmo application.